josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 #### Only trivial merges are allowed onto the integration branch

-By trivial merge we mean on the doesn't require human intervention.
+By trivial merge we mean one that doesn't require human intervention.
 It's a three-way-merge were no lines in either contributing file conflicts.

 This commitment guarantees that any merge conflict that ever occurs, in the entire code base, will always have to be resolved when `master` is merged into a development branch, and never the other way around.

-Developers will have to, either organize themselves around roles where they do not fight over the same files, or they will have to stay in sync with what's happening on `master`, either through merges or rebases.
+Developers will have to, either organize themselves around roles where they do not fight over the same pieces of code, or they will have to stay in sync with what's happening on `master`, either through merges or rebases.

 This means that integrations can be automated, since they do not require human intervention.
 So this is one of the core features that we implemented in [Pretested Integration Plugin][pretested-integration-plugin]